Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 He stopped for a moment.
 I don't know.

 I said just what's happening between you and me right now is much of what I want to talk about today.
 I believe that folks can get along much better if they can just say to one another what they would like without making Any demands.
-So that's why I wanted to know how I could let you know what I wanted in a way that didn't sound like a demand.
+That's why I wanted to know how I could let you know what I wanted in a way that didn't sound like a demand.
 Hearing that, would you be willing to come on over and see how we could communicate in this way.
-And that intrigued him and the two came over and we had a very productive day.
+That intrigued him and the two came over and we had a very productive day.

 **With many people, this is very hard to get them to trust that our requests are requests and not demands** to whatever degree people carry memories, that when they don't do what other people want.
 They have been criticized guilted blamed punished.
-And it becomes very hard to trust that when somebody says what they would like that it is a request and not a demand.
+It becomes very hard to trust that when somebody says what they would like that it is a request and not a demand.

 > In nonviolent communication, we say what is alive in us, what we're observing, feeling, and needing.
 We make clear requests, presented as best we can in a way that people can trust it is a request and not a demand.

 Now, some messages are really hard to say, in a non violent communication way.
-And some of these messages are very important to be able to say, for example, the word no,
+Some of these messages are very important to be able to say, for example, the word no,

 ### Saying No